desmos-labs/desmos/x/posts/spec/02-concepts.md

 The text of the answer.

 ##### Attachments (Optional)
-The [attachments](#attachment) of the answer.
-If not provided, a text answer has to be specified.
+The [attachments](#attachment) associated to the answer.
+This can be useful to allow polls where answers are represented by a media content (e.g. an image) instead of a text.
+Note that either one of the text or attachments field must be specified within a provided answer to make sure it's valid.

 ### End Date
 The date when the poll will close.